inbn/drumcircle/README.md

 ##drumcircle
 ###About
-Drumcircle is a circular drum sequencer using [KineticJS](https://github.com/ericdrowell/KineticJS) and the Web Audio API.
+Drumcircle is a circular drum sequencer built using the [Konva.js](https://github.com/konvajs/konva) canvas framework and the Web Audio API.

 ###Usage
 As drumcircle loads in audio samples with JavaScript, it is necessary to run it from a local server such as MAMP or XAMPP.